m1chaelbarry/MegaClone/README.md

 in RegisterMegaAcc.py add your [mailsac API key](https://mailsac.com/docs/api)

+MegacmdServer should be running in background, but you shouldnt be logged in to any account

 RegisterMegaAcc.py makes mega.nz account for you, and adds it to creds.txt file

 Clone.py takes mega link as an argument and exports it on new account